 Finally, Medicare beneficiaries in Massachusetts may also be able to obtain information and assistance from Serving the Health Insurance Needs of Everyone (SHINE), a state health insurance assistance program available in the state.
 SHINE counselors are committed to assisting Medicare beneficiaries and their caregivers in understanding and navigating the insurance process.

-If you have further questions, do not hesitate to contact the professionals at Medicare Solutions.
+If you have further questions, do not hesitate to contact the licensed sales agents at Medicare Solutions.
 We are dedicated to helping you acquire the Massachusetts Medicare insurance coverage you need for the rest of your life.